Wondering how to please a woman sexually? You’ve come to the right place.

 Before getting into how to please a woman, let’s look at these differences in more detail.

 We’re going to skip the birds and bees lecture here.
-Instead, let’s get to the interesting stuff and look at the clitoris.
+Instead, let’s get to the good stuff: the clitoris.

-The clitoris is a highly sensitive organ responsible for much of women’s sexual pleasure.
+When pleasuring a woman, please don’t overlook this highly sensitive erogenous zone.
 It contains thousands of nerve endings and — fun fact — is the only organ in the human body that exists solely for sexual pleasure.

-Whereas your penis goes somewhere to receive stimulation, the clitoris doesn’t do penetration.
-So unless it’s given some attention, it doesn’t get much stimulation.
+Whereas your penis is stimulated when it goes inside an orifice, the clitoris doesn’t do penetration.
+So, unless it’s given some personal attention, it doesn’t get much stimulation.

 And it needs stimulation.
-Studies have shown that in-out motions are, well…a little basic.
+Studies have shown that in-out motions are simply not as satisfying for women as they are for men.
 While guys might be getting all the stimulation they need from penetration alone, women can often make penetration more pleasurable with additional movements or alterations.

 The vagina, meanwhile, can become engorged with blood during sexual arousal.
 However, research suggests most women don’t experience orgasm from vaginal stimulation alone and require direct clitoral stimulation to climax.

-Of course, this precludes the very-real G-spot from entering the conversation.
-But rather than give you a bunch of G-spot sex tips, we’ll remind you that your partner will have specific preferences, and you can really just ask them what gets them off.
+Of course, this ignores the very real G-spot.
+But rather than give you a bunch of G-spot sex tips, we’ll remind you that your partner will have specific preferences, and the simplest way to know how to please her in a way that feels best for her is to ask.

 The one common thread is that orgasm frequency and intensity increased based on the depth of connection the women had with their partners.

-Here are a few techniques for how to pleasure a woman:
+Here are a few techniques for how to please your partner:

 Engage in foreplay